Rule 1: Know what to look for

 Clothes should be packed in tight ziplock bags and kept there during travel.
 Tierno never hangs his clothes.

-Rule Three: What to expect from a good hotel.
+Rule 3: Know what to expect from a good hotel

 "Hotels need to change housekeeping systems," Sorkin says.
 "That means isolating used sheets from new sheets and teaching housekeeping, the front line, that they need to look at the beds or the box springs.
 They have to know how to capture a bedbug or be able to call a supervisor in if they see one.
 And then they need to take that room out of circulation, call a company in to do an inspection and do a treatment from insecticide to heat to cold to vacuuming.
 They might bring in a canine detection unit throughout the whole complex."